Why Is My Toddler Always Throwing Tantrums, And How Do I Deal With Them?

 - “Over-parenting” is also a precursor for tantrums.
 Toddlers need to be able to explore and discover their surroundings, get a little (or a lot) dirty, make a few messes and wear their clothes backwards and their shoes on the wrong feet on occasion.

-- As for yelling and nagging, these are telltales signs of a lack of discipline in your home — and poor modeling, too.
+- As for yelling and nagging, these are telltales signs of a lack of discipline in your home — and poor modelling, too.
 Remember: yelling and nagging parents make for yelling and nagging toddlers.

 In reality, there is no one specific solution to your child’s tantrums.
 There is no one magic word or thing that works, but here are a few things to try:

 - Don’t give in.
 This is a must!
-No matter how hard it is to be firm or how badly you want the behavior to stop, giving in is not the answer.
+No matter how hard it is to be firm or how badly you want the behaviour to stop, giving in is not the answer.
 Of course, you need to consider all the other factors that may be the root of the tantrum, too.

 - Diversion.
 Drawing their attention away from what’s upsetting them can easily stop a tantrum in its tracks.
 Toddlers have short attention spans so try to distract them with other things.

 - Remove and isolate.
-When a toddler is removed from a situation and isolated for their behavior, they will recognize that actions have consequences.
-Remember, though, that a toddler’s attention span is short, so a "time out" of more than a couple of minutes only leads to more frustration.
+When a toddler is removed from a situation and isolated for their behaviour, they will recognize that actions have consequences.
+Remember, though, that a toddler’s attention span is short, so a “time out” of more than a couple of minutes only leads to more frustration.

 - Just say no!
 Say no to your toddler and walk away.
 If you’re not in a public area, walking off and not giving them an audience is highly effective.
 When they see it’s not producing the desired results, they’ll go another route.
 Once a toddler can carry out simple instructions, telling your toddler ‘no’ and then offering an alternative will probably do the trick.

-Toddler tantrums may be normal, but they don’t have to — and should not be — acceptable behavior.
-Taking them for what they are, finding out what their "roots" are, and dealing with them calmly and effectively will help reduce their frequency and, hopefully, eliminate them altogether.
+Toddler tantrums may be normal, but they don’t have to — and should not be — acceptable behaviour.
+Taking them for what they are, finding out what their “roots” are, and dealing with them calmly and effectively will help reduce their frequency and, hopefully, eliminate them altogether.